hiddify/hiddify.com/docs/manager/contribution/How-to-contribute-to-this-project.md

 </div>

 - Now you have to create a branch of the project to work on it.
 To do this, first choose a name for the branch.
-For example, suppose we choose the name of the branch ``Hiddify-develop''.
+For example, suppose we choose the name of the branch `Hiddify-develop`.
 Now run the following commands.

 ```